ArchiveBox/docs/Setting-Up-Storage:-ZFS,-NFS,-SMB,-S3,-SFTP,-GDrive,-....md

     -o keysource=passphrase,prompt \
 ```

-### EXT4, APFS

-> [!TIP]
-> These filesystems are fully supported by ArchiveBox.

 ### NTFS, HFS+, BTRFS

 > [!WARNING]
-> Likely supported, but not officially tested.
+> These filesystems are likely supported, but are not officially tested.

 ### EXT2, EXT3, FAT32, exFAT

 > [!CAUTION]
 > Not recommended.
-Cannot store more than 31k ~ 65k Snapshot entries due to directory entry limits.
+Cannot store files >4GB or more than 31k ~ 65k Snapshot entries due to directory entry limits.

 <br/>